Normal Fetal Ultrasound Biometry for the Second and Third Trimester

 The BOD is measured from the outer edge of one orbit to the outer edge of the other orbit.
 These measurements may be useful in assessing certain syndromes, potential karyotype abnormalities, severe growth restriction, or in assessing fetal age when other measurements are difficult to obtain.

 The IOD represents the outer edge to outer edge distance between the orbits.
 It may be performed for the same reasons as BOD is measured and when facial anomalies are suspected.

 Accuracy of 3-D ultrasound compared to MRI in the diagnosis of Mullerian duct abnormalities.

-Three-dimensional (3-D) ultrasound compared with magnetic resonance imaging (MRI) in the diagnosis of Müllerian duct anomalies using is highly accurate.
+Three-dimensional (3-D) ultrasound compared with magnetic resonance imaging (MRI) in the diagnosis of Müllerian duct anomalies is highly accurate.
 (This article, which can be downloaded, is an excellent review of certain uterine anomalies).
 After being suspected of a uterine anomaly on two-dimensional scanning, 60 women were evaluated with 3D ultrasound and with MRI.
 Compared with MRI, 3D ultrasound had a sensitivity of 83.3% for dysmorphic uteri.
 For hemiuteri, the sensitivity was 100%, and the kappa was 1.00.
 For septate uteri, the sensitivity was 100%, and the kappa was 0.918, and for bicorporeal uteri, the sensitivity was 83.3% and the kappa was 0.900.
-Therefore, 3DUS is highly accurate for diagnosing uterine malformations, and has a good level of agreement with MRI in the classification of different anomaly.
+Therefore, 3D ultrasound is highly accurate for diagnosing uterine malformations, and has a good level of agreement with MRI in the classification of different anomaly.